moneyhoardersglobalnetwork/publishinghub/README.md

 # Decentralized Digital Book Publishing and Market Place
+actively in development
 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |
   <a href="https://scaffoldeth.io">Website</a>
 </h4>

+#  Publishing Hub and Book Hub Market Place
 🧪This app is a On-Chain digital Book and Comic Book Publishing service with a built in marketplace.
 Users can buy and sell digital books and comic books.
 This brings the power of the blockchain to the masses.